‘Grins and glocks’: Orthodontist offers free gun with Invisalign treatment

 A viewer, who did not want to be named, raised concern about the promotion in an email to Nexstar’s WNCN, calling the promotion “insane.”
 Another resident told WNCN that it was an “effective marketing strategy.”

-Another promotion turned heads in Florida last week as a roofing company promoted a free AR and turkey with the purchase of a new roof.
+Another promotion turned heads in Florida last week as a roofing company promoted a free AR and turkey by purchasing a new roof.